-The Campaign Staffer Who Says Trump Tried to Kiss Her
+And Then Donald Trump Walked Into the RV

 “He grabs me and holds my arms at my sides.
 People don’t seem to register that this is what is happening to me.
 I’m as stiff as a board.
 And he kisses me.
 He tries to kiss me on the lips, but I turn my head.

 “I’m at work!
 He’s my boss!
-There are other women there .
+There are other women there.
 He doesn’t do this to anyone but me.
 I don’t show emotion.
 I just, you know, I just keep trekking through.
 The story ‘Alva got a kiss from the boss’ travels so fast, it beats me to Sarasota.
 And I remember when I call my parents that night and tell them what happens, I start crying.
 I remember pulling over in a Trader Joe’s parking lot and crying.
 They say, ‘Why are you crying?’
 And I laugh and say, ‘I don’t know why I’m crying.’
 Then I feel stupid for crying.
 But it is something that triggers me when I’m telling the story.
 And it is something I feel even to this day: I know that what happened is not right.
 It’s without my permission.”

 Alva cries on the phone because long ago, when she was in fourth grade, after her little sister, Aundria Mahaffey, died of leukemia, Alva’s mother—who is divorced from Alva’s dad, grieving her child, and trying to make ends meet on a teacher’s salary—turns to a teenage friend of the family to babysit Alva.
 Alva’s mom is always careful.
 She believes she is putting her daughter in the safest and most nurturing place.
 “I am 9 years old,” Alva says, “and the guy is a jock who chases me around for hours while I hide, cry, and try to fight him off when he finds me.
 I squeeze under the bed, and he pulls me out by my legs.
 Even when he goes away to college, he’ll pick me up as a ‘big brother’ and will literally park his car and rape me as I try to fight him off.
 I am 11 when he goes off to school.
 This continues until I am 13, and he is a junior in college and finally has a steady girlfriend.”
 (He denies Alva’s allegations.)